mnemonic-no/act/virtual-appliance.md

 The minimum requirements for this image are:

-* Tested on Virtual Box 6, but should also work on VMWare
+* Virtual Box 6, with NAT network
 * 10GB RAM
 * 4 CPUs
 * 60 GB disk

+It should also work to install the virtual appliance on vmware, but the port forwarding is not automatically set up after installation, so you will need configure that yourself after importing the image.

 # Usage